-THe blessed virgin, returning to Therself at last, and reflecting upon the words of her teacher and the prophecies, brought together unto herself noble daughters into the service of God under the normal rule.
-These, as unique daughters, made in the very form of a flock, she entrusted to herself as an example of living well, now by watchings, by fastings, and by prayers, now by the words of the Gospel and the sentences of the holy fathers, she shaped more according to divine love.
-Now bringing back to mind the gift which she had promised to her teacher: with a vestment both of her own and of her virgins' labours having been made in an appropriate fashion, with the <anniversary> day of his departure now approaching, she determined to have it sent to the man of God.
+THe blessed virgin, returning to herself at last, and reflecting upon the words of her teacher and the prophecies, brought together unto herself noble daughters into the service of God under the normal rule.
+These, as unique daughters, made in the very form of a flock, she entrusted to herself as an example of living well, now by watchings, by fastings, and by prayers, now by the words of the Gospel and the sentences of the holy she shaped more fathers, fully Now according to divine love. bringing back to mind the gift which she had promised to her teacher: with a vestment both of her own and of her virgins' labours having been made in an appropriate fashion, with the <anniversary> day of his departure now approaching, she determined to have it sent to the man of God.
 And having taken the vestment, wrapped in a little white cloth, and proceeding with many to the fountain: she laid down the garment in the midst of the fountain: saying that it was be transmitted to blessed Beuno by the fountain and the sea and the ministry of angels.
 O the unspeakable virtue of virginal faith.
 That little cloth in which the vestment was confined, night and day, flowing through the stream of the fountain and the inundations of the sea : on the following day passed over to the shore of the sea, on which the man of God And when the holy man, abode. going forth from the church to the sea shore, being amazed at the waves of the sea being withdrawn from their usual place: noticed from a distance the small cloth on the beach.
 And coming nearer, he endeavoureth to know more certainly what this is, and with hand having been brought near, he raiseth up the small cloth: and with the vestment being made clear he findeth it free from all moisture.
-But while he was pondering more carefully how anything might be found so dry among the watery spaces of the sodden strand: the memory of Winifrid the virgin stole secretly into his mind, that he had instructed her to prepare a yearly gift for him, and, having been prepared, to place it in the spring.
-Whence, giving thanks to having been seized with a slow fever, leaving the world, made for the joys of heaven.
+But while he was pondering more carefully how anything might be found so dry among the watery spaces of the sodden strand: the memory of Winifrid the virgin stole secretly into <his> mind, that he had instructed her to prepare a yearly gift for him, and, having been prepared, to place it in the spring.
+Whence, giving thanks to God in memory of the holy virgin, he graciously accepted the gift: and solemnly deposited it in the church with great celebrations, to be preserved by the people.
+It happened, then, that while the virgin observed this yearly custom on the Kalends of May, blessed Beuno, worn out by a long life, a wonderful raiser of four dead <men>, full of virtues and renowned for works of charity: having been seized with a slow fever, leaving the world, made for the joys of heaven.
 This too is the most important memorial of him: that he shone much more gloriously dead than living.
 The virgin Winifred, understanding whose passing from this light it was, continuing with pious prayers and tears, ceased to transmit the gift further.
 But thou.